Brand07/Restart-App/README.md

-#My Progress on the "Restart-App" module from [this](https://www.udemy.com/course/swiftui-masterclass-course-ios-development-with-swift/) udemy course.
+My Progress on the "Restart-App" module from [this](https://www.udemy.com/course/swiftui-masterclass-course-ios-development-with-swift/) Udemy course.

 Dear App Developer,